pojntfx/hydrapp/README.md

 ![Screenshot of the generated installation instructions](./docs/screenshot-generated-installation-instructions.png)

 Once your users install the app using these instructions, they'll receive updates automatically, either through their system's native package manager (for DEBs, RPMs, Flatpaks and APKs) or hydrapp's own self-updater (for MSIs, DMGs and static binaries for all other platforms).
+It is also possible to use a versioned deployment flow; see [How can I provide a tagged, alpha, beta, insider etc. channel/edition/version of my app?](#how-can-i-provide-a-tagged-alpha-beta-insider-etc-channeleditionversion-of-my-app) for more information.

 **🚀 That's it!** You've successfully created, started, iterated on, packaged and published your first hydrapp app.
 We can't wait to see what you're going to build next with hydrapp!
 Be sure to take a look at the [reference](#reference), [examples](#examples), [showcase](#showcase) and [frequently asked questions](#faq) for more information.